 - Falsification or Fabrication: Making any oral or written statement, which the individual knows, or should have known, to be untrue.
 Falsification is the alteration of information, while fabrication is the invention or counterfeiting of information.
 Examples include, but are not limited to:

 - making a false statement to faculty, University employees, or fellow students;

 - submitting contrived or altered information in any academic exercise.
 Examples: making up data for an experiment, citing nonexistent articles, contriving reference sources;

 - giving a false excuse for missing an examination, quiz, or assignment deadline; and

 - falsely claiming to have submitted a paper or assignment.

-- Cheating: Using or attempting to use unauthorized assistance, material, device, or a study aid in an examination or other academic work, or preventing, or attempting to prevent, another from using authorized assistance, material, or study aids.
+- Cheating: Using or attempting to use unauthorized assistance, materials, devices, or a study aid in an examination or other academic work, or preventing, or attempting to prevent, another from using authorized assistance, materials, or study aids.
 Examples include, but are not limited to: